Homeless women in the United States

 Out of 10,000 people in the United States, 20 are homeless with 38% identifying as women.
 This is a 12.1% increase in homelessness amongst women since 2022.
-Although studies reflect that circumstances vary depending on each individual, the average homeless woman is 35 years old, has children, is a member of a minority community, and has experienced homelessness more than once in their lifetime.
+Although studies reflect that circumstances vary depending on each individual, the average homeless woman is 35 years old, has children, is a member of a minority community, and has experienced homelessness more than once in her lifetime.

 One of the primary causes of homelessness among American women include domestic violence, with research finding that around 80% of homeless women have previously experienced domestic violence.
 Women and families represent the fastest growing groups of the homeless population in the United States.
 Approximately 34% of the homeless population are families with children.
 With 65% of homeless women with children under 18 live with their children, while this number is only 7% for homeless men.
 These statistics suggest that homeless women are more likely to take care of their minor children than homeless men are.
 For this reason, information of homeless women is often linked to that of homeless families.